 Gratitude—So, how does this translate when it’s receiving generosity or love — be thankful or appreciative.
 Every day acknowledge how blessed you are.
 Even during those times when the only thing you can be thankful for is knowing the Lord won’t ask you to handle more than you can take.
 We’ve all had those days, haven’t we?

 My original request was before going to bed to write down at least one expression of gratitude.
-This could be for something that someone else said or did, or something you said or did.
+This could be something that someone else said or did or something you said or did.
 You asked for a bit of clarification, so here it is.

 - Each day keep your eyes and ears open for acts or words of kindness.
 If someone did or said something nice to you, acknowledge the positive energy.
 If possible, do or say something nice back.